techidaily/site-win11-tips/source/_posts/unlocking-power-management-features-for-maximum-efficiency.md

 ## 1\.
 How to Enable or Disable Battery Saver Mode Using Quick Settings

- The[Quick Settings panel in Windows](https://www.makeuseof.com/use-quick-settings-on-windows-11/) provides access to frequently used features such as Wi-Fi, Bluetooth, Airplane Mode, and others.
+ The [Quick Settings panel in Windows](https://www.makeuseof.com/use-quick-settings-on-windows-11/) provides access to frequently used features such as Wi-Fi, Bluetooth, Airplane Mode, and others.
 You can also access this panel to turn the battery saver mode on or off quickly.

  Simply press**Win + A** to open the Quick Settings panel, and then click the**Battery saver** icon to enable or disable it.